 If this is information about American citizens, the CIA is prevented by law from collecting information unless it is related to espionage.

-Even just receiving it though, I think is inappropriate because the thing is it's not legal to spy on Americans.
+Even just receiving it, though, I think is inappropriate because the thing is, it's not legal to spy on Americans.

 That's not what the CIA is supposed to be doing.

-We now know that a Hillary Clinton bought and paid for dossier put together by a foreign national, Christopher Steele, that contained Russian lies, Russian sources never verified, and they never told the judges in the original application of subsequent applications that Hillary paid for it.
+and they never told the judges in the original application of subsequent applications that Hillary paid for it.

-To me laws were broken.
+To me, laws were broken.

 Where do you stand?

-I think James Comey will go down in history as the worst FBI director ever because he's ruined the reputation of a great group of men and women who do protect us, who are great law enforcement officers the vast majority.
+I think James Comey will go down in history as the worst FBI director ever because he's ruined the reputation of a great group of men and women who do protect us, who are great law enforcement officers, the vast majority.

-But is it it's more than comey though.
+But is it not?

-It's comey.
+It's Comey.

-It's McCabe it's struck it's page uh and and I I think by the end of this you're right Brennan Clapper uh certainly Loretta Lynch's con uh conduct in all of this I mean do you think this is exactly Sean this is exactly why you have to have controls because Madison wrote that men are not angels and therefore we have to have a constitution and checks and balances to keep them in place.
+I mean, do you think this is exactly, Sean, this is exactly why you have to have controls because Madison wrote that men are not angels and therefore we have to have a constitution and checks and balances to keep them in place.

 What we need in place at the FBI is that if they want to search people's records so they're not searching Republicans or conservatives or Trump supporters, we have to say that searches should have to go to a judge to get a warrant and that would be the check and balance against these people run amok.

-Because you're right it wasn't one person.
+Because you're right, it wasn't one person.

-Spread the information everywhere but basically they're spreading gossip and information that was basically bought and paid for by the Clintons.
+But basically they're spreading gossip and information that was basically bought and paid for by the Clintons.

-They act all like they were acting something in the good interest of the country but in reality I think what they were doing was using the apparatus of the FBI and the CIA to spread disinformation.
+But in reality, I think what they were doing was using the apparatus of the FBI and the CIA to spread disinformation.

 And so, no, I'm very, very troubled by this.

-793, when in fact she put confidential, top-secret, special-access programming information on a server in a mom-and-pop shop bathroom that Comey originally wrote in his exoneration, first exoneration draft, that five or six foreign intelligence services hacked into?
+Do you believe as I believe that Hillary Clinton broke the law, the Espionage Act, 18 U.S.C.
+793, when in fact she put confidential top-secret special access programming information on a server in a mom-and-pop shop bathroom that Comey originally wrote in his exoneration, first exoneration draft that five or six foreign intelligence services hacked into.

-then acid washed her hard drive with bleach bit and then had an aid breakup for blackberries and devices that might have the emails was that obstruction.
+But then when those emails were subpoenaed and she chose to delete 33,000 and then acid-washed her hard drive with BleachBit and then had an aid break up for BlackBerries and devices that might have the emails, was that obstruction?

-Do you believe she a did she break the law and did the FBI fix that investigation by writing the exoneration before the investigation?
+Do you believe she, A, did she break the law and did the FBI fix that investigation by writing the exoneration before the investigation?

-So yeah this is terrible and this is why all of the intelligence agencies need to be reined in.
+And this is why all of the intelligence agencies need to be reined in.

-I remember reading 1984 for the first time and thinking well it's not going to be that bad because they don't have the technology to snoop on me in my house everywhere.
+I remember reading 1984 for the first time and thinking, well, it's not going to be that bad because they don't have the technology to snoop on me in my house everywhere.

-Now they do have that technology and we've got to have more checks and controls on government because big government you know in this case it looks like they went after Trump but what's to stop them from being either too Republican or too conservative or too liberal we really want them to be unbiased and the only way to do that is to have checks and balances and make them get judicial warrants.
+Now they do have that technology, and we've got to have more checks and controls on government because big government, you know, in this case, it looks like they went after Trump, but what's to stop them from being either too Republican or too conservative or too liberal?

-We have coequal branches of government separation of powers, checks and balances.
+Separation of powers, checks and balances.

 We know they've been transferred.

-But then we've gotten back through channels, and this hasn't been well publicized, that maybe he doesn't have access anymore that his access has been limited.
+But then we've gotten back through channels, and this hasn't been well publicized, that maybe he doesn't have access anymore, that his access has been limited.

-But the thing is that needs to be known by everyone.
+But the thing is, that needs to be known by everyone.

 There needs to be a public airing of this, and there needs to be an investigation of whether or not he should have this enormous power to search Americans in these databases.